VictuarVi/Template-Tesi-UniMi/template/main.typ

 // associated laboratory
 #closingpage("adaptlab")

-// if there is the missing laboratory add it like this
+// if the laboratory you want to cite is missing add it:
 // #let missinglab = yaml("myoverride.yml")
 // #closingpage("mylab", laboratories: missinglab)